VOLTTRON/volttron/docs/source/core_services/service_agents/failover/Failover.rst

 -----------------

 There are two behavior patterns implemented in the agent.
-In the default configuration, the secondary instance will ask volttron central to verify that the primary instance is down.
+In the default configuration, the secondary instance will ask Volttron Central to verify that the primary instance is down.
 This helps to avoid a split brain scenario.
-If neither volttron central nor the other failover instance is reachable then the failover agent will stop the agent it is managing.
+If neither Volttron Central nor the other failover instance is reachable then the failover agent will stop the agent it is managing.
 These states are shown in the tables below.